Quantum Anomaly Detection with a Spin Processor in Diamond: Materials and Methods

-The microwave signal used to control the electron spin was generated by an arbitrary waveform generator (AWG, crs1w000b, CIQTEK) in combination with a microwave generator through the I/Q modulation.
-The same AWG also generated the radio-frequency signal used to control the nuclear spins.
+We carried out the experiment on a home-built confocal microscope at ambient conditions.
+The optical pumping and readout of the electron spin are realized by a continuous-wave laser at 532 nm which is gated with two acoustic-optic modulators (AOM).
+The laser beam was focused by an oil objective, while the fluorescence signal was collected by the same objective.
+A solid immersion lens was fabricated on the NV center to improve the photon collection efficiency.
+An active temperature control to within 5 mK was used to increase the magnetic field stability.
+The microwave and radio-frequency signals used to control the electron spin were generated by an arbitrary waveform generator (AWG, crs1w000b, CIQTEK) in combination with a microwave generator through the I/Q modulation.
+The same AWG also generated the radio-frequency signal to control the nuclear spins.

-\textbf{Dataset of the audio samples.} The original audio waveforms are collected from \cite{takahashi_deep_2016}.
-We extract a 0.28-second segment from each audio, after excluding the silence segments.
-The calculation of Mel-frequency cepstral coefficients consists of four steps: (i) dividing the audio segment into frames, (ii) taking the Fourier transform, (iii) mapping the powers of the spectrum to Mel scale and taking the logs, and (iv) taking the discrete cosine transform.
-The segment of each audio sample is divided into 35 frames, and from each frame 12 cepstral coefficients are extracted.
-Here the length of each frame is 16 milliseconds, having 8 milliseconds overlap with adjacent frames.
-After this, each audio sample is processed into a 12 by 35 coefficients array.

-To further obtain the feature vector in 2-dimension space, we flatten each array to a 420-dimension vector and apply principal component analysis to extract the main features.
-Defining the eigenvalues of the covariance matrix of the dataset as $\lambda_{k}$, the proportion of variance explained by the two principal components reaches $\sum_{k=1}^{2}\lambda_{k}/{\sum_{k=1}^{420}\lambda_{k}} = 65\%$ (Fig.~\ref{figs1}(a)).
-Thus, the subspace spanned by the first and the second principal components reserves most of the information after the feature extraction.
-The coordinates under the two principal component basis are used as the feature vector: (feature 1, feature 2) after being divided by 100 to rescale.
-The corresponding vectors of all training samples and the two test samples mentioned in the main text are shown in Fig.~\ref{figs1}(b).

-In the experiments, we train the quantum machine with 4 audio samples of the violin and then perform proximity measurement on \textbf{111} test samples in the dataset, with results shown in Fig.~\ref{figs2}.
-All the samples are re-ordered in the ascending order of their Euclidean distance $g\left(\vec{z}_{\rm test}\right)$ from the centroid of the data.
-Both Euclidean distance $g\left(\vec{z}_{\rm test}\right)$ and proximity measure $f\left(\vec{z}_{\rm test}\right)$ of each test sample are shown.